Emergency Skills Workshop (ESW)

 Support is available during regular business hours (Mon - Fri, 9:00am to 5:00pm).

-Where can I find an equipment list and instructions about bladder filling?
+Where can I find more information about bladder filling?

 You can download this one page document that describes the equipment needed for bladder filling as well as the step by step instructions on how to perform it - bladder filling.pdf

 What if the event is full?

 Space is limited so register early.
 If the workshop is full you can place yourself on the waiting list and you will be notified as soon as a space becomes available.

 How do I get a refund or transfer to another ESW?